MellonScholarlyCommunication/Nifi/README.md

 # Usage

-- Open a browser to http://localhost:1999 to see the LDN inbox
+- Open a browser to http://localhost:2000 to see the LPD system with inboxes, eventslogs, ...
-- Add a JSON-LD file with an AS2 activity to `POrchestratorHelper/local/ldn-sender1`
+- Use the POrchestratorDemo on http://localhost:5000 to interact with the demo orchestrator/LDP system
-- This file will be processed by the rules defined in `POrchestrator/rules`
+- All notifications will be processed by the rules defined in `POrchestratorHelper/local/orchestrator`
-- The event log will be made available in `POrchestratorHelper/local/orchestrator`
-- AS2 responses will be sent to the orgin defined in the AS2 JSON-LD input